GrandmasterTash/OpenRec/docs/overview.md

 ## Charters

 Charters are yaml configuration files used to define rules for Jetwash and Celerity.
-An example is shown here, don't worry about the details, that is explained in the examples folders (which you are encouraged to work through): -
+To give you a feel for what it looks like an example is shown here, don't worry about the details, they will be covered shortly and also explained in more detail in the examples folder.

 ```yaml
 name: Example Control